jia20210510/pyTest/README.md

 # pyTest
-this is project on home!
+this project is automatic interface !

 frame: python+pytest+jenkins